About Me

 Space

 I’ve found space fascinating since I was a kid.
 Over the past few years, my go-to sci-fi subgenre is first contact and inter-galactical travel.
 But my interest in space has had a massive resurgence thanks to Kerbal Space Program and Everyday Astronaut.
-Instead of core AI, I might start a career in Space x AI…
+Instead of core AI, I might want to start have started a career in Space x AI!

 Photography and Traveling